nicolasdanelon/UnofficialDocs/source/file_management/file_management.rst

 Projects
 ========

-Projects group together (into a unit) sets of files and directories you need to work on.
+Projects group together (into a unit) sets of files and folders you need to work on.
 Once you've set up your project by adding folders in a way that suits you, save it and give it a name.